agbuenoch/analyse-packets-with-tcpdump/README.md

 sudo tcpdump -i eth0 -nn -c9 port 80 -w networktraffic.pcap &
 ```

 Press the `ENTER` key to get your command prompt back after running this command.
 Let us first of all run `ls -l` to list out the files and directories currently in the home directory, as pointed out by the 1st arrow, there is only `sample.pcap`.
-This command runs in the background, but some output text will appear in your terminal as pointed to by the 2nd arrow.
+This command runs in the background, but some output text will appear in your terminal as pointed to by the 2nd arrow.<br>
 **View: [Step3A](screenshots/Step3A)**

 This command will run tcpdump in the background with the following options: